vdamyanov/octy/README.md

 # Setting up the database

-You need to be in the root of the app when you run these commands
+You need to be in the root of the app when you run these commands.
+You also need to have the environment variable set and be in the venv

 - open up postgres in terminal `psql`
 - create a new db `CREATE DATABASE octy_dev`